How to make cat food

 Web Site for Homemade Kibble

-Free Info on Website for Homemade Cat Food
+Free Info on Websites for Homemade Cat Food

 Would you be willing to pull out the raw meat and vegetables to feed your three felines?
 No cooking necessary.
 I have fed my cats a combination of raw meat, any vegetable that I would eat (and some I wouldn't), and various supplemental items, depending on the cat.
-I got my initial information from a website, www.petgrub.com.
-If you are serious about making your own food, check out this site.
-It's well written, thorough, and free!
+I got my initial information from a website, If you are serious about making your own food, check out the web.

 Here is a quick recipe for No Cook Homemade Cat Food: